 By Moin Qazi* Anthropologist Oscar Lewis, who travelled in India in the 1950s to assist the Planning Commission coined the phrase “the culture of poverty” which was lapped up by legislators and economists to deny what the villages needed to flourish.
 Since villages were considered inert, inefficient, backward, and lazy, it was thought it would … Continue reading Culture of poverty: Why in Covid-19 times urban migrants yearn for their villages

-By Savi Soni* Crisis situation of today is compelling to think about the policy gap existing with regard to the internal migrants — the urban poor.
+By Savi Soni* Crisis situation of today is compelling to think about the policy gap existing with regard to the internal migrants -- the urban poor.
 The Covid-19 pandemic has highlighted some very crucial issues and one of those is the policy vacuum in the arena of internal migrants.
 The struggle of internal migrants bring … Continue reading Pandemic highlights major policy gap: Citizenship crisis as a subset of coronavirus crisis

 Eighty-eight Nobel Laureates and World Leaders, as part of Laureates and Leaders for Children, an initiative of the Kailash Satyarthi Children’s Foundation, has issued a statement calling for the world’s governments to unite and prioritize the world’s children during their lockdowns and in the aftermath.
 Text: We, the Laureates and Leaders for Children, call upon … Continue reading 88 Nobel laureates, world leaders call for $1 trillion to protect children in COVID-19 era

 States must use idle vehicles to transport workers, says an appeal by 90 organizations, networks and concerned individuals: We, the undersigned organizations call upon the State governments concerned to bring out all idle transport vehicles out from garages to the State and National highways to carry the workers to their home.
 We also request that … Continue reading #WheelsForWorkers: No wheels should remain idle while the workers are walking!